mistermangaker/phase_girls_project/README.md

 # The Phase Connect Streamerhouse
- this is a visual novel involoving talents from the phase connect company
+ this is a visual novel involving talents from the phase connect company

 # frequently asked questions
 Q: What is the goal of this project?